All resources

 If you want to get data from BigQuery to visualized in Google Sheets, there is a Google sheets extension that allows you to query data directly from Google BigQuery and build reports based on the imported data.

-Basically, you can request any data stored in your Google BigQuery project directly from the Sheets interface.
+Basically, you can request any data stored in your Google BigQuery project directly from the Sheets interface, making it easier to create insightful data visualizations.

 Last but not least, we wanted to share with you one of our favorite reports for Google Sheets — the cohort analysis report.